matt-novoselov/matt-novoselov/README.md

-### Hi, I'm Matt Novoselov 👋
+### Hi, I'm Matvei Novoselov 👋

-I'm a developer who loves bringing ideas to life through software.
-I always pay a lot of attention to the visual part of my projects to ensure that the UX is intuitive and enjoyable.
+I am a VisionOS & iOS Developer

+Currently advancing research in XR and Robotics at the Apple Developer Academy.
+Proven track record of delivering successful projects from concept to launch, and strong skills in problem-solving, and team collaboration.
+Eager to explore new technologies and share knowledge.
 Make sure to check out some of my pinned projects below!

 ## Contact
 - Email: [matt@novoselov.dev](mailto://matt@novoselov.dev)